jigold/hail/docs/tutorial/Tutorial.md

         jupyter notebook --no-mathjax
         ```

-    4. In the Jupyter browser window, click on the file **Hail_Tutorial_Commands-v1.ipynb**.
-You should then see a notebook loaded with Hail bash commands.
+    4. In the Jupyter browser window, click on the file **Hail_Tutorial-v1.ipynb**.
+You should then see a notebook loaded with the tutorial below.

 ## Import Data